-This research develops an intersectional understanding of UK Newspaper coverage of White, working-class origin women politicians through a single case analysis of the reporting of Angela Rayner and her supposed attempt to "distract" the UK Prime Minister.
-A Dual process discourse analysis was conducted on 74 UK newspaper articles (47,000 words) whose main topic was Rayner and the alleged incident.
-The two overarching discourses identified - unrespectable "fish wives" and respectable "working-class heroes"- functioned to both confer and revoke gendered and classed notions of the (un)respectable politician to reproduce the "elite male as norm" and class the gendered double bind.
-The discourses also functioned to restrict working-class women's ability to adopt, reject, or demolish elite, masculine standards and caution against working-class women politicians by framing class markers as inherently dangerous (e.g., "inner fishwife") and unrespectable (e.g. uncouth and hyper-sexualised) compared to White middle-class feminised standards.
-Finally, these discourses worked to reassert classed and gendered boundaries via portraying working-class women politicians as unworthy and potentially dangerous and normalising (White) masculinised power and privilege.
-This technology of governance has implications for voting decisions, our shared understanding of the overall appropriateness of working-class women in positions of power as well as our treatment towards them.
+This research develops an intersectional understanding of U.K. newspaper coverage of White, working-class-origin women politicians through a single case analysis of the reporting of Angela Rayner and her supposed attempt to "distract" the U.K. prime minister (PM).
+A dual process discourse analysis was conducted on 74 U.K. newspaper articles (47,000 words) whose main topic was Rayner and the alleged incident.
+The two overarching discourses identified-unrespectable "fish wives" and respectable "working-class heroes"- functioned to both confer and revoke gendered and classed notions of the (un)respectable politician to reproduce the "elite male as norm" and class the gendered double bind.
+The discourses also functioned to restrict working-class women's ability to adopt, reject, or demolish elite, masculine standards, and to caution against working-class women politicians by framing class markers as inherently dangerous (e.g., "inner fishwife") and unrespectable (e.g., uncouth and hyper-sexualised) compared to White middle-class feminised standards.
+Finally, discourses reasserted classed and gendered boundaries via portraying working-class women politicians as unworthy and